NameMC/BASIC-SNIPING-GUIDE/README.md

 The data is generally in unix time format.
 3:24:19 PM would be stored as `1627683859`

-So the Mojang API has the information when the person changed their name.
-Then, NameMC detects this change and automatically assumes the username will be available 37 days from the original name change.
-30 days to account for the user's name change cooldown, and 7 days for the grace period the name is available for the previous owner only.
+The Mojang API has the exact time a person changes their name.
+NameMC then detects this change and automatically assumes the username will be available 37 days after the original name change.
+30 days to account for the user's name change cooldown, then an addition 7 days for the owner to decide whether they want to reclaim the name or to discard it.

 Most snipers locate the drop time for a name via NameMC's API.
 In some cases though, people in the community have their own APIs for the drop time.